 Delegation is critical to leadership.
 You can’t take on more responsibility unless you are willing to delegate to others.
-But that doesn’t mean it is always easy.
+But that doesn’t mean it’s always easy.

-Recently, one of my mentees was planning a special event.
-Last week, he was surprised to discover that someone on his planning team had completed a project that he didn’t really authorize.
+Some time ago one of my mentees was planning a special event.
+He was surprised to discover that someone on his planning team had completed a project he hadn’t really authorized.
 He was clearly frustrated, because he felt the other person had taken more initiative that he was given.

-After listening to him describe the situation, I finally said, “The fault is not with your team member’s action.
+After listening to him describe the situation, I said, “The fault is not with your team member.
 The problem is that you didn’t make your expectations clear when you delegated this task.”
-I then asked him if he had ever heard of the five levels of delegation.
-He said, “no,” and then I shared them with him.
+I then asked if he had ever heard of the five levels of delegation.
+He said no, so I shared them with him.

-I have always taken these for granted, but realized this was a brand new thought for my young friend.
+I realized this was a brand new thought for my young friend.
 Perhaps it is for you as well.

-As a leader, whenever you delegate a task, you need to make it clear what level of authority you are conferring to others:
+As a leader, whenever you delegate a task, you need to make it clear what level of authority you are conferring on others:

-- Level 1: Do exactly what I have asked you to do.
+- Level 1: Do as I say.
+This means to do exactly what I have asked you to do.
 Don’t deviate from my instructions.
 I have already researched the options and determined what I want you to do.

-- Level 2: Research the topic and report back.
+- Level 2: Research and report.
+This means to research the topic, gather information, and report what you discover.
 We will discuss it, and then I will make the decision and tell you what I want you to do.

-- Level 3: Research the topic, outline the options, and make a recommendation.
-Give me the pros and cons of each option, but tell me what you think we should do.
+- Level 3: Research and recommend.
+This means to research the topic, outline the options, and bring your best recommendation.
+Give me the pros and cons of each option, then tell me what you think we should do.
 If I agree with your decision, I will authorize you to move forward.

-- Level 4: Make a decision and then tell me what you did.
+- Level 4: Decide and inform.
+This means to make a decision and then tell me what you did.
 I trust you to do the research, make the best decision you can, and then keep me in the loop.
 I don’t want to be surprised by someone else.

-- Level 5: Make whatever decision you think is best.
+- Level 5: Act independently.
+This means to make whatever decision you think is best.
 No need to report back.
 I trust you completely.
 I know you will follow through.
 You have my full support.